-The count of individuals was unique within the scheme and financial year.
 Each individual was counted once under the respective scheme in each financial year.
-Hence, the same individual might be included more than once within the same FY, if he/she received assistance from more than one scheme in that FY.
+Hence, the same individual might be counted more than once across schemes in a given financial year, if he/she received assistance from more than one scheme in that year.